psteinb/meetingcpp2015/slides.md

 <center>
 1. Massively Parallel Programming

+2. Architecture

-2. What can you use today
+3. What can you use today

-3. What can you use tomorrow
+4. What can you use tomorrow
 </center>